-An early childhood teacher works collaboratively with families to support young children with their learning, development and growth from birth to the age of six.
-The first years of a child's life are important developmental years, and as an early childhood teacher you will play a critical role in helping young children with their learning, identity and exploration of the world around them.
-You can choose to study the general Early Childhood Education programme or to specialise in working with Pacific children.
+An early childhood teacher works collaboratively with families to support young children with their learning and development.
+Across the world it's well known that the first years of a child's life are important developmental years.
+As an early childhood teacher, you will be playing a critical role in helping young children learn and explore the world around them.

-Full- Points Practical element Indicative annual fee 2 Programme options time Part-time per degree Location (weeks approx) Entry criteria 1 Start date Domestic International Graduate Diploma in Teaching (Early Childhood Education) 1 Year Not available 150 (intensive) Epsom 14 Bachelors degree (or higher qualification) Late Jan 2018 \$9,245 \$31,313 Bachelor of Education (Teaching) Early Childhood Education specialisation 3 Years Part-time study options available.
+Full- Points Practical element Indicativ e annual fee2 Programme options time Part-time per degree Location (weeks approx) Entry criteria 1 Start date Domestic International Bachelor of Education (Teaching) Early Childhood Education specialisation 3 Years Part-time study options available.
 Note that practical placements are full-time.
 360 Epsom 21 Undergraduate entry (pg.
-18) 26 Feb 2018 \$5,882 \$27,779 Bachelor of Education (Teaching) Early Childhood Education Pasifika specialisation 3 Years Not available 360 Epsom 20 Undergraduate entry (pg.
-18) 26 Feb 2018 \$5,882 \$27,779
+18) 4 March 2019 \$6,000 \$28,890 Graduate Diploma in Teaching (Early Childhood Education) 1 Year Not available 150 (intensive) Epsom 14 Bachelors degree (or higher qualification) Late Jan 2019 \$9,429 \$31,313